tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 Pavements on Indian roads are designed with nefarious motive.
 A person walking on them needs to master the art of maneuvering.
 Sometimes you may encounter among other things cows, stray dogs, two-wheelers and sometimes wandering people.
 After meandering through myriad streets, I came across a divergence on a street.
 I stood still and soon sweat started pouring down my face along with some thoughts.
 I was stuck with a choice however trivial.
 And I wondered what are my odds that I make a right choice?

-There is different way of looking at the universe.
+There is two ways of looking at the universe.
 One way is to through the lens of determinism.
 It means that we believe that the universe obeys laws of physics.
 From the gigantic sun revolving around its axis to the motor car driving in the highway, all of them obey cause and effect.
 This means you are also sure that memories of your childhood are real.

 Another way of looking at the universe is through non-determinism.
-As you penetrate down into the world of atoms, you see the space time fabric becomes completely random.
+If you penetrate down to the world of atoms, you see the space time fabric becomes completely random.
 The certainty is sacrificed for randomness.
 The bizarre world of quantum physics demands to relinquish the idea of causality.
 This means that a particle can be at two different position at the same time (superposition).

-This two different model of universe poses a moral dilemma.
+This two different models of universe poses a moral dilemma.
 Are the events of our life completely random?
 This would give me 'free will' but rob me of any intervention from higher power.
 Or the events in life follow some grand design?
 This would give me a sense of protectionism but will render my 'free will' a mere illusion?
 Or it could be a middle world where there is 'free will' but also allow gods in the stars to intervene.

-Einstein became disillusioned with the non-determinism model of the world.
+Einstein became disillusioned with the non-deterministic model of the universe.
+During the dusk of his life, he ceaselessly endeavoured in finding an alternate model.
 These were his famous words:

 <blockquote>
 God doesn't play dice with the world.